trafiklab/trafiklab.se/content/api/netex-datasets/samtrafiken-sales-data.md

 This API contains data intended for those selling public transport tickets through the Samtrafiken Access platform.
 It contains only traffic present in the Samtrafiken Access platform, including additional attributes which may be of interest for ticket resellers.
-Note that the NeTEx Sales API only contains traffic data, to actually sell tickets you need to use the Samtrafiken Access platform.
+Note that the Samtrafiken Sales data API only contains traffic data, to actually sell tickets you need to use the Samtrafiken Access platform.

 Are you looking for an unfiltered dataset including quays and platforms we recommend the [NeTEx Sweden](https://trafiklab.se/api/netex-datasets/netex-sweden/) or [NeTEx Regional](https://trafiklab.se/api/netex-datasets/netex-regional/) API.